DjangoCRM/django-crm/README.md

 *(Customer Relationship Management app)*

 The use of CRM by companies allows them to improve the sales performance of their products and services.
 The more complex and time-consuming the sales process, the greater the improvement.
-This [CRM](https://github.com/DjangoCRM/django-crm) is designed for individual use by any company.
+This [CRM](https://github.com/DjangoCRM/django-crm) is designed for individual use by any company - Enterprise CRM.
 Access to the company's business data remains solely under its control.

 ![](docs/pics/deals_screenshot.png)
 ## Key Features of client relationship software (features of crm)